 Tue 20 Dec

-Veteran train traveller and stand-up comedian Steve Gribbin rails against the current state of our railway system.
-Using his very worst journeys as examples, Steve takes us on a (de)tour of cancellations, delays and overcrowding that's enough to drive you to drive.
-It's the antidote to Michael Portillo.
+Veteran train traveller and highly experienced stand-up comedian Steve Gribbin rails against the current state of Britain’s Railway system.
+Using his very worst journeys as examples, Steve takes us on a (de)tour of cancellations, delays and overcrowding that’s enough to drive you to drive.
+It’s the antidote to Michael Portillo.

-The show is a mixture of stand-up, songs and train announcements, as Steve examines all aspects of the railways, from Beeching to Brunel, H2O to HS2.
-Along the way, audiences will be encouraged to relate their worst rail journeys and personal stories - such as that of Steve's great grandfather John Gribbin, a railwayman who was knocked over and killed at Liverpool Lime Street in 1932.
+The show will be a mixture of stand-up, songs and train announcements, as Steve examines all aspects of the railways, from Beeching to Brunel, from Steam (H2O) to HS2.
+Along the way, audiences will be encouraged to relate their worst rail journeys and personal stories such as that of Steve’s great grandfather John Gribbin, a railwayman who was knocked over and killed at Liverpool Lime Street Station in 1932.

-The show also looks at privatisation and the sheer grinding frustration of modern rail travel where it turns out the most difficult three words are not I Love You, but Bus Replacement Service.
+The show also looks at privatisation and the sheer grinding frustration of modern rail travel where it turns out the most difficult three words are not:

 Fri 16 Jun